Bandipora man writes Quran by hand on a 500-metre scroll | Education

 He said he wants to pursue his art further and is working on some other projects which he did not want to share yet.

-Jameel's art has won him recognition from the Chennai-based Lincoln Book of Records -- an independent NGO initiated to admire and to promote the hidden talents of the people across the globe.
+Jameel’s art has won him recognition from the Chennai-based Lincoln Book of Records -- an independent NGO initiated to admire and promote hidden talents of the people across the globe.

-He expressed hope that his feat can inspire youths from Kashmir to take up calligraphy - an art that has over the years been on the wane in the valley.
+He expressed hope that his feat can inspire youths from Kashmir to take up calligraphy -- an art which has over the years been on the wane in the valley.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)